Bathrooms / By Kerry O'Brien / February 5, 2015

 The homeowners, a creative couple who work in graphic design and art (and their sweet rescue dog, Lucien!), lived in an identical unit in a different tower of the building complex before buying this apartment in 2014.
 Their new home had mirrors and wires in all kinds of odd places – a complete facelift was the only option to create a more open living room, expanded kitchen, and functional hallway.
 The original parquet floors cast an orange glow in every room, suggesting that flooring might be the key to creating an entirely new feel for this home.

 The owners took a dramatically un-dramatic approach to this renovation: they wanted simple, clean, and unfussy materials that would provide a relaxed backdrop for everyday life.
 They envisioned a moderately Scandinavian, white on white look with wood accents to warm up the open living plan and headed straight for IKEA cabinetry, choosing identically-sized base drawers and upper cabinets for simplicity.
-The couple loved the streamlined look of white lacquer doors, but were worried about exposing the fridge and other appliances in a space that would be shared with the large living room.
-Sweeten Expert Kris proposed building custom cabinetry faces to conceal the fridge and dishwasher.
-This IKEA and semi-custom hybrid added about 15% to the overall cost of the cabinet materials and labor, but ended up being central to the feel of the new kitchen.
-Kris installed a simple, white Whirlpool stove and an IKEA vent integrated in a custom surround.
+The couple loved the streamlined look of white lacquer doors but were worried about exposing the fridge and other appliances in a space that would be shared with the large living room.
+Their contractor proposed building custom cabinetry faces to conceal the fridge and dishwasher.
+This IKEA and semi-custom hybrid added about 15% to the overall cost of the cabinet materials and labor but ended up being central to the feel of the new kitchen.
+They also installed a simple, white Whirlpool stove and an IKEA vent integrated within a custom surround.
 The couple accented the fully blended cabinetry with a ceramic Kohler sink, nickel Grohe faucet fixtures, and beautiful butcher block counters.

-Kris helped the couple steal four inches from the kitchen to slightly widen the long hallway that connects the living room with the bedroom.
+The contractor helped the couple steal four inches from the kitchen to slightly widen the long hallway that connects the living room with the bedroom.
 This move, barely noticeable on a floor plan, added just enough width to make room for the couple’s extensive book collection and makes the hallway feel functional and lived-in.
-Kris custom-built the shelving with simple white laminate boards and metal brackets, sturdy enough to hold hundreds of books but minimal enough that the fixtures disappear behind the display.
+For added storage, their contractor custom-built shelving with simple white laminate boards and metal brackets, sturdy enough to hold hundreds of books but minimal enough that the fixtures disappear behind the display.

 The couple spent the bulk of their research time and energy on the now-defining feature of the apartment: the pale white, desaturated wood floor planks are matte and slightly wider than conventional planks.
 The couple chose a high-grade engineered wood surface that can be refinished over time; it’s knots and varied pieces bring a breathability and relaxed style to each room.
 The new floors are somehow both the star feature and also the subtle backdrop to the couple’s eclectic, earthy, and international design approach.